 Skip to main content

-Alabama · ASD
+Alabama · SDY

 Applied Structural Drying Certification in Alabama

-Get certified in Applied Structural Drying (ASD) online in Alabama through NISCR's self-paced course with a same-day certificate.
-ASD builds on the drying science needed to dry buildings correctly in Alabama's humid Gulf climate, where excess moisture lingers and secondary damage like mold can set in quickly.
+Get certified in Applied Structural Drying (SDY) online in Alabama through NISCR's self-paced course with a same-day certificate.
+SDY builds on the drying science needed to dry buildings correctly in Alabama's humid Gulf climate, where excess moisture lingers and secondary damage like mold can set in quickly.
 This online structural drying certification helps Alabama restoration techs use psychrometrics, dehumidification, and airflow to dry structures the right way.

 100% online & self-paced — your certificate the same day, anywhere in Alabama.